 Can I order 'clear' or 'zero tint' digital protection or blue light filtering glasses?

 While zero tint blue light glasses are not available from JINS, our digital protection glasses have varying tint shades and levels.

-- JINS SCREEN: Great for everyday use, these computer glasses boast very minimal tint.
+- JINS SCREEN DAILY USE: Great for everyday use, these computer glasses boast very minimal tint.
 These are clear lenses with a blue coating that filters 25% of blue light.

-- JINS SCREEN Plus: lenses may be more suitable if you engage in heavy screen use.
+- JINS SCREEN HEAVY USE: lenses may be more suitable if you engage in heavy screen use.
 The light green tint of these glasses blocks 40% of blue light.

-- JINS SCREEN Plus Gaming Glasses: help to ease eye fatigue thanks to their green tint, which blocks up to 40% of blue light.
+- JINS SCREEN HEAVY USE Gaming Glasses: help to ease eye fatigue thanks to their green tint, which blocks up to 40% of blue light.

-- JINS SCREEN Night: glasses filter the largest percentage of blue light — up to 60% — and feature an amber orange tint
+- JINS SCREEN NIGHT USE: glasses filter the largest percentage of blue light — up to 60% — and feature an amber orange tint

 Where can I buy blue light glasses?

 Order quality blue light filter glasses from the comfort of your home from JINS.
 Browse our online selection and choose the blue light glasses that suit your style and blue light blocking needs.

 Pick a frame and a color or pattern, select your JINS SCREEN blue light lens option, choose your lens type, and case and complete your order.

 Why opt for JINS SCREEN blue light filter lenses?